 Like the word Breathe, so you keep doing it

-The Zibu symbol for self-care, it’s beautiful.
+The Zibu symbol for self-care, it is really quite beautiful.

-Your loved one’s name or initials.
+A loved one’s name or initials.

 A paw print, for your special pet.

-A symbol that you and your best friend appreciate
+A symbol that you and your best friend appreciate.

 Something you find amazing, something you love.